 - read and modify your database with custom queries

 There you have it!
-A full list of the top JupyterLab extensions for 2022.
+A full list of the top JupyterLab extensions.
 These will support Julia, Python, R, and more.